 At Impact Alamance we’re all about bringing the community together for healthy change.
-To make this happen, we’re ready to invest more than $2 million dollars into our community annually.
+To make this happen, we invest more than $2 million dollars into our community annually.
 It’s our goal to create a healthier and smarter community that will lead to a stronger future for all of us.

 Impact Alamance started as a result of Alamance Regional Medical Center’s merger with Cone Health.
 The original $54 million dollar investment is Cone Health’s commitment to further improve the health of Alamance County.

-Impact Alamance will invest 4.5 percent of total assets into the community annually.
-That is approximately 2 million dollars each year.
-Funding will be limited to Alamance County.
+Impact Alamance invests 4.5 percent of total assets into the community annually.
+That is approximately $2 million dollars each year.
+Funding is limited to Alamance County.

 MissionWe strategically invest in our community for health, hope and prosperity.